 For a capacity generation resource or capacity storage resource, the PAF Delivered MW is the four-hour average injection of energy in the capacity auction capacity test.
 If the PAF Delivered MW value is greater than 95% of the capacity auction resource’s cleared ICAP, then the PAF Delivered MW will be equal to 95% of the cleared ICAP.

 For a capacity dispatchable load resource, the PAF Delivered MW is the average reduction in withdrawal of energy over the three consecutive dispatch intervals of the capacity auction capacity test.
 If the PAF Delivered MW value is greater than 95% of the capacity auction resource’s cleared ICAP, then the PAF Delivered MW will be equal to 95% of the cleared ICAP.

+For a system-backed capacity import resource, the PAF Delivered MW is calculated by averaging the hourly amount of energy successfully scheduled by the system-backed capacity import resource from all hours of the capacity auction capacity test.
+If the PAF Delivered MW value is greater than the system-backed capacity import resource’s cleared ICAP, then the PAF Delivered MW will be equal to the cleared ICAP.

 Allowable Exceptions